wso2/docs-apk/en/docs/develop-and-deploy-api/security/authentication/enable-api-security/oauth2.md

         headerName: testAuth
    ```

-Modified APK configuration content to use custom auth header name
+Sample APK configuration content after the modification to use a custom auth header name is shown below.

    ```yaml
    name: "EmployeeServiceAPI"